Check out our review of the New Toyota Hilux.

 Toyota has regularly advertised drive-away pricing of $54,590 for the automatic, and there might be room to move on that with a new model arriving so soon.
 Even as COVID-19 looms over us, HiLux sales have been strong, helped in part by the Australian Government’s Instant Asset Write-Off – you can read more about that here and find a list of vehicles eligible for the full write-off amount here.

-In terms of its list price, the HiLux SR5 actually undercuts the equivalent Ranger model.
-The Ranger XLT dual-cab 4×4 costs $59,040 before on-road costs with the 3.2-litre turbo-diesel and $60,540 with the 2.0-litre twin-turbo diesel.
+In terms of its list price, the Toyota HiLux SR5 actually undercuts the equivalent Ranger model.
+The Ford Ranger XLT dual-cab 4×4 costs $59,040 before on-road costs with the 3.2-litre turbo-diesel and $60,540 with the 2.0-litre twin-turbo diesel.

 While the HiLux stacks up well there, the Triton remains the value king – the flagship GLS Premium costs $52,790 before on-road costs.
 It also adds valuable safety tech like blind-spot monitoring and rear cross-traffic alert that aren’t available on any HiLux.